-o Be welcoming, even if the time is not convenient.
-It may have taken a great deal of courage for the child to approach you as an adult and he/she may not do so again.

-o Find a quiet place where the conversation won't be interrupted.

-o Stay calm and listen very carefully.
-Trust your "gut" feelings.

-o Allow the child to talk at his/her own pace.

-o It is very important to ask questions for clarification only.
+- Be welcoming, even if the time is not convenient.
+It may have taken a great deal of courage for the child to approach you as an adult and he/she may not do so again. - Find a guiet place where the conversation won't be interrupted. - Stay calm and listen very carefully.
+Trust your "gut" feelings. - Allow the child to talk at his/her own pace. - It is very important to ask questions for clarification only.
 Talk quietly with the child without leading them and do not ask probing questions.
-The child's sense of trust in the adult(s) is paramount in these situations; therefore, it is important to reassure the child that you believe his/her story.
+The child's sense of trust in the adult(s) is paramount in these situations; therefore, it is important to reassure the child that you believe his/her story. - Reassure him/her.

-o Reassure him/her.
 Tell him/her that you are sorry that this has happened to them and that you will do all you can to help them.
-Explain what may happen next. o Make notes as soon as possible afterwards including date, time, place and exact words used.
+Explain what may happen next. - Make notes as soon as possible afterward including the date, time, place, and exact words used.
 All reported concerns should be recorded by hand.
 Observations should be clearly outlined and substantiated.
-Sketches should be included as appropriate.

-o Make the child aware that you cannot keep the information to yourself and will seek help from other appropriate adults.

-o Inform the School director and the Enterprise Risk Manager by filling and submitting immediately the ISR Suspected Child Abuse Form.
+Sketches should be included as appropriate. - Make the child aware that you cannot keep the information to yourself and will seek help from other appropriate adults. - Inform the School director and the Child Protection Officer by filling and submitting immediately the ISR Suspected Child Abuse Form.
 Give the original notes to the relevant Counselor as soon as possible.
-Refer to the ISR Suspected Child Abuse Reporting Form (please see links at the end of the document) o Respect the child's privacy by not discussing the situation out of school or with other staff in school.

-o Under no circumstances contact the parents at this stage or investigate/verify the situation.

-o After reporting, it is important to maintain a supportive presence for the child.
+ISR Suspected Child Abuse Reporting Form - Respect the child's privacy by not discussing the situation outside of school or with other staff in school. - Under no circumstances contact the parents at this stage or investigate/verify the situation. - After reporting, it is important to maintain a supportive presence for the child.

-4. FLOWCHART OF PROCEDURES FOR Reporting suspected case of child Abuse
+4. Child Protection Reporting Flowchart